-Even through this period of uncertainty, global distribution systems have consistently remained one of the highest ADR channels.
+GDS bookings in challenging times have consistently remained one of the highest ADR channels.
 And travel agents have some excellent reasons to keep booking hotels through these systems:

 - They earn a commission.
 Travel agents get a meaningful fee when booking “commissionable rates”– income, which helps cover their operating costs.